 So, all non-compliant sellers will see their titles suppressed from search results starting July 22.
-Some will be able to review any ASIN violation using the “Suppressed” tab on their Inventory page in Seller Central.
+Some will be able to review any ASIN violation using the “Suppressed” tab on their Inventory page in Amazon Seller Central is a portal or a h… More.
 The rest will simply notice a sharp drop in sales.

 You may not have time to check your listings before Prime Day.
 But as soon as you have a moment, update your product pages.
 A sales slump coupled with Prime Day returns and refunds could spell disaster for your business, especially with the Q3 IPI evaluation period starting mid-August.

 If you find it challenging, reach out to other sellers on the forum and let people know.
-For instance, one seller there claims their private label listings are locked.
+For instance, one seller there claims their This is what you call products manufactu… More listings are locked.
 To make any changes, they need to open a case with Amazon.
 That’s clearly something Amazon should look into.